Kinsa/sampen/README.md

 This project uses ez_setup.
 Either network access is required or setuptools >= 18.2 needs to be pre-installed.
 Instructions for downloading setuptools can be found in the [EasyInstall instructions](http://pythonhosted.org/setuptools/easy_install.html#installation-instructions).
 Those instructions also have tips for dealing with firewalls as well as how to manually download and install setuptools.

+**Custom Installation Locations**

+If you are installing this project to somewhere other than the main site-packages directory, you should first install setuptools using the instructions for [Custom Installation Locations](http://pythonhosted.org/setuptools/easy_install.html#custom-installation-locations), before installing this project.

 ### Via PIP

 ```sh